Wunderer: Summary

 At a feast being held by Etzel (Attila), who is described as a greater king than Arthur, a beautiful maiden appears asking for help against the Wunderer, who has been hunting her for three days with his hounds and wants to eat her.
 This is because she has sworn chastity, and has thus spurned the Wunderer's love.
-The lady has received three special gifts from his chastity, however: at first glance she can see the true character of a person, her blessing can make anyone invincible in battle, and she can transport herself to any place as swiftly as the wind.
+The lady has received three special gifts from this chastity, however: at first glance she can see the true character of a person, her blessing can make anyone invincible in battle, and she can transport herself to any place as swiftly as the wind.
 The woman sees that Etzel is a coward, and he points her to his heroes.
 First she asks Rüdiger, but he refuses as well, so Etzel shows her to another room where Dietrich is sitting.
 Dietrich is ready to fight for the girl if Etzel agrees, but Etzel is worried that Dietrich's relatives would seek revenge should anything happen to Dietrich.
 At this point, however, the Wunderer breaks into the castle with his hounds.
 Dietrich then agrees to fight without Etzel's approval, even though he is only fifteen (in some versions, sixteen) years old, and the maiden gives him her blessing of invincibility.
 The Wunderer now enters the hall where Dietrich and the maiden have been talking, and his hounds attack the maiden's dress.
 Etzel attempts to satisfy the Wunderer with food.
 Dietrich kills the Wunderer's hounds, and when the Wunderer seizes the maiden he knocks him down.
 The Wunderer explains that he is a prince, and the maiden had been promised to him in marriage by her father.
 When she refused to marry him, he vowed to eat her rather than let her marry another.
 Dietrich prepares for battle, and the two fight for more than four days (in some version: for two days), until Dietrich finally wins by beheading the Wunderer.
 There is a large celebration.
 The lady reveals herself to be Frau Saelde (whose name means "chance" or "luck", thus ≈Fortuna, or "good-luck" personified (Note: Frau Saelde (as Fortuna) is a standard figure in courtly literature (cf. Wigalois).
 However, it has been pointed out that her role here in this work here as the pursued prey is reminiscent of the Salige Frau of Tyrolean folklore said to be chased and devoured by the wild man (cf. Wild Hunt).)), and the feast ends.